ucsd-dsc-arts/dsc160-final-mjisthegoat/README.md

   - Generates audio by applying image-generating GANs on image-like audio spectrograms.
 Only generates spectrograms of one second in length at 16khz.
   - https://github.com/chrisdonahue/wavegan (Code)
 - Training data: Bach's music
   - Piano music composed by German musician Johann Sebastian Bach (1685 - 1750).
-Data is in the Datasets section of the page.
+Data is downloadable in the Datasets section of the page labeled "Bach piano performances".
   - https://github.com/chrisdonahue/wavegan (Link)

 ## Code